Emanuele-20/boris-bike/README.md

+# Boris Bikes Challenges

+'Santander Cycles' project.
+Anyone can hire out a bike and ride it around London.

 ## Step 1 - From User stories to Domain Model

 A User Story describe one thing a program is expected to do, from the prospective of somebody using that program.
 (Agile Approach)